Walter Church (American football)

-Walter Church (born July 23, 1978) is a former American football quarterback for the New York Dragons and Dallas Desperados of the Arena Football League (AFL).
+Walter Church (born July 23, 1978) is an American former football quarterback for the New York Dragons and Dallas Desperados of the Arena Football League (AFL).
 He played college football at Eastern Michigan.

 Early life

 Church attended Ypsilanti High School in Ypsilanti, Michigan.

 College career

 Church continued his football career at Eastern Michigan.
 Church still holds school records for most passing yards and total yards in a career.

-Statistics
+College statistics

 Church's statistics are as follows:

 Professional career

-Church was rated the 27th best quarterback in the 2001 NFL Draft by NFLDraftScout.com.
+Church was rated the 27th best quarterback in the 2001 NFL draft by NFLDraftScout.com.

-Detroit Drive
+Church led the Peoria Pirates to the ArenaCup title in 2002.

-He played for the New York Dragons of the Arena Football League in 2003.
+He played for the New York Dragons of the Arena Football League (AFL) in 2003.

-Tampa Bay Storm
+Church served as a backup in 2004 with the Dallas Desperados of the AFL.

-Church served as a backup in 2004 with the Dallas Desperados.
+Church played for the Arkansas Twisters of the af2 in 2006 and retired after the season.